MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 > [!NOTE]
 > Media Services accounts created with API versions prior to 2020-05-01 also have an endpoint for the legacy RESTv2 API endpoint (pending deprecation).
 It doesn't support private links.

+## Practice with Azure private endpoints and Private Link Service

+Try the [Create a private endpoint in the portal quickstart](/azure/private-link/create-private-endpoint-portal) and the [Create a Private Link in the portal quickstart](/azure/private-link/create-private-link-service-portal) to get some hands-on experience before attempting to use them with Media Services.

 ## When to use private endpoints

 Use private endpoints and Private Link when you want to secure a virtual network with resources behind a firewall.